Genericity on curves and applications: pseudo-integrable billiards, Eaton lenses and gap distributions: Results on genericity along curves

 \begin{rem} We remark that in our applications (in Section~\ref{sec:Eaton_proof}) the assumption that the sum of positive exponents is less than one in Theorem~\ref{thm:Oseledets} is automatically satisfied.
 Indeed, we apply Theorem~\ref{thm:Oseledets} to the KZ-cocycle $A^{KZ}_W$ restricted to a two dimensional symplectic subspace $W$, which is symplectic orthogonal to the tautological bundle (the two dimensional $SL_2(\R)$-invariant subbundle corresponding to extremal Lyapunov exponents $1$ and $-1$).
-Thus, $A^{KZ}_W$ has at most one positive Lyapunov exponent which is less than one.
+Thus, $A^{KZ}_W$ has at most one positive Lyapunov exponent which is less than one. \end{rem} In virtue of the above remark, Theorem~\ref{thm:Oseledets} is sufficient for the purpose of the applications in this paper.
+Nevertheless, we state now a second Oseledets genericity result, for which the assumption on Lyapunov exponents is \emph{not} required, but is replaced by a natural and verifiable condition on the subspace $W$ on which the action of the KZ cocycle is restricted.
+This alternative statement is based on the work \cite{EFW} by Eskin-Filip-Wright, which was not available when this paper was first written.
+Using their work, one can now prove that small variations on the proof of Theorem~\ref{thm:Oseledets} (explained in \S~\ref{sec:no_assumption}) allow to prove the following.

-Furthermore, in virtue of work in progress \cite{EFW} announced recently by Eskin, Filip and Wright, the assumption that the sum of positive exponents is less than one could be removed from Theorem~\ref{thm:Oseledets} whenever the subspace $W$ meets a natural and verifiable condition.
-A more extensive discussion of this issue is postponed to the end of Section~\ref{sec:Oseledets_proof} (see \S \ref{sec:no_assumption}).
-We decided to present and prove the above formulation of Theorem~\ref{thm:Oseledets} (stated for invariant subspaces of dimension higher than two, but with the additional assumption on Lyapunov exponents) since the work \cite{EFW} is not yet available and since we believe that also with this assumption it has further applications to billiards and systems of lenses (which will be investigated in forthcoming works). \end{rem}
+\begin{sloppypar} Let $p:H^1(M,\Sigma,\R)\to H^1(M,\R)$ denote the forgetful map and let $T_\R M\subset H^1(M,\Sigma,\R)$ be the real part of the tangent space of $\mathcal{M}$ (see \S~\ref{sec:no_assumption} for more details). \end{sloppypar} \begin{thm} Assume that $\varphi:I\to\mathcal{M}$ is a curve well approximated by horocycles such that for a.e.\ $s\in I$ the point $\varphi(s)\in\mathcal{M}$ is Birkhoff generic with respect to $(\mathcal M,\mu, a_t)$.
+Suppose that $W\subset H_1(M,\R)$ is an $SL_2(\R)$-invariant symplectic subspace which is symplectic orthogonal to $p(T_\R M)\subset H_1(M,\R)$.
+Then for a.e.\ $s\in I$ one has $\varphi(s)$ is Oseledets generic with respect to $(\mathcal M, \mu, a_t, A_W^{KZ})$. \end{thm} We believe that both Theorems~\ref{thm:Oseledets} and \ref{thm:Oseledetsgen} have further applications to billiards and systems of lenses.
+In particular, the assumption on $W$ in Theorem~\ref{thm:Oseledetsgen} is very natural since it is automatically satisfied in loci of translation surfaces which are branched covers (see \S~\ref{sec:no_assumption} and in particular Lemma~\ref{lem:orthogonality} within), and these type of loci appear naturally when considering systems with inner symmetries.